 Ms. Prata received a Bachelor of Arts degree at Colgate University, and a Masters of Public Administration degree at Columbia University’s School of International and Public Affairs (SIPA).

 Janice Erskine has been a Columbia University employee for 23 years.
-In her present position as Office Manager in Environmental Stewardship, she manages accounts, oversees contracts and change orders, assists with communications among department members and scans electronic and print media for their latest sustainability reports.
-She also oversees the calendar and travel expenses for the deparment.
+In her present position as Office Manager in the Office of Sustainability, she manages accounts, oversees contracts and change orders, assists with communications among department members and scans electronic and print media for their latest sustainability reports.
+She also oversees the calendar and travel expenses for the department.

 She started at Columbia in a medical billing office at Harlem Hospital, then was promoted to Practice Plan Coordinator in the Psychiatry Department of Harlem Hospital.
 From there Erskine became executive assistant to the assistant director of psychiatry.
-She moved to her position at Environmental Stewardship about a year ago from Billing Supervisor at Harlem Hospital when that department was outsourced.
+She moved to her position in the Office of Sustainability about a year ago from Billing Supervisor at Harlem Hospital when that department was outsourced.

 Erskine's commitment to her work at Columbia is reflected in a daily 188-mile round trip commute from her home in Tannersville, Pa.

-Helen Bielak is Environmental Stewardship's Operations Manager.
+Helen Bielak is the Office of Sustainability's Operations Manager.
 One of Bielak's current projects is working with Institution Recycling Network, a cooperative that works largely with educational and health care institutions, helping them manage their recycling and reuse efforts.

 As manager of the surplus Reuse Program, Bielak acts as a matchmaker of sorts, learning about items available for reuse and finding channels for linking them with recipients on campus, in the Morningside neighborhood and in other parts of the world.
 The Surplus Reuse Program is a centralized resource in Columbia's growing effort to keep as much material as possible out of landfills.